emqx/eip/active/0012-cluster-call.md

 5. Only keep the latest completed 100 records for querying and troubleshooting

-6. The MFA function must return ok if it is executed successfully, otherwise mark it as failed and retry later.
+6. The MFA function must return `ok|{ok, any()}` if it is executed successfully, otherwise mark it as failed and retry later.

    ```erlang
    apply_mfa({M, F, A}) ->